askalanaquestion.com . . . the resource for help with pool & spa problems & information!

 The plates with the debris (probably calcium carbonate) are the negatively charged ones.
 There are two possibilities.
 The unit is either intended to be cleaned manually or, if it has a polarity reversing feature, it has a defect in this circuitry.
 I suggest that you refer to the owner's manual or consult with the dealer, as to which possibility is most likely.
 I hope that this information will prove helpful.

-We are putting a pool in this summer and would like to put in a salt water chlorinator.
+We are putting a pool in this summer and would like to put in an in-line, plumbed-in, salt water chlorinator.
 Our builder does not have much experience installing them in our area (Burlington, Ontario) and is worried about how they will stand the test of time in our climate.
 What are the negative effects of a salt water pool in the Ontario winters.

 Yellow Prussiate Of Soda?